RhymeForge ยท Word page

 Perfect rhymes

-He left me the aggression; I gave him the accession back.
+He left me the aggression; I gave him the depression back.

 Family rhymes